CapCut

-CapCut, known domestically as JianYing (Chinese: 剪映; pinyin: Jiǎnyìng) and formerly internationally as ViaMaker, is a video editor developed by ByteDance, available as a mobile app, desktop app, and web app.
+CapCut, known domestically as JianYing (剪映 (Jiǎnyìng)) and formerly internationally as ViaMaker, is a video editor developed by ByteDance, available as a mobile app, desktop app, and web app.

-CapCut operates on a freemium model, offering online tools for video editing, photo editing, and voice changing.
-These tools are widely used for creating short-form content on TikTok, YouTube, and other social media platforms.

 History

 The app was first released in China in 2019 and was initially available for iPhone and Android.
-In 2020, it was renamed as CapCut (formerly ViaMaker internationally) and became available internationally.
+In 2020, it was rebranded in English from ViaMaker to CapCut and became available globally.
 It later expanded to include web and desktop versions for Mac and Windows.

 In 2022, CapCut reached 200 million active users.
 According to The Wall Street Journal, in March 2023, it was the second-most downloaded app in the U.S., behind that of Chinese discount retailer Temu.
 In January 2025, CapCut had over 1 billion downloads on the Google Play Store.

 On February 1, 2021, CapCut Pro for Windows was launched.
 On November 27, the Pro version for Mac was launched.
 In July 2025, CapCut Pro for HarmonyOS was available on HarmonyOS NEXT tablets.

+In July 2024, CapCut was reported by the South China Morning Post to be a generative AI application that led global AI app downloads, with approximately 38.42 million downloads and 323 million monthly active users.

 Features

 CapCut supports basic video editing functions, including editing, trimming, and adding or splitting clips.
 Editing projects is limited to single-layer editing, but the app supports overlay options that enable additional effects, including multi-layer editing.

 The app includes a library of pre-made templates and a tool that generates editable video captions.

+CapCut templates provide a predefined arrangement of effects, transitions, audio timing and media placeholders, allowing users to apply the existing edit to their own photographs or video clips.

+It also provides photo editing tools, including retouch and product photo features integrated within the editing interface.
+CapCut's video editor includes AI-based features such as video and script generation.

 Users can export or save completed projects directly to different social media platforms.
 CapCut includes a free version and a paid Pro version with cloud storage and advanced features.

-CapCut's video editor offers AI-powered features such as AI video maker, AI video generator, AI avatar, AI templates, Auto captions, Voice changer, AI image generator, Long video to short, and online photo editor, among others.

-AI Video Generator: Generates full videos from text prompts with automated scenes and avatars.

-AI Avatar: Creates talking avatars from photos or videos with realistic lip-sync and voice features.

-Voice Changer: Offers a range of voice effects for video creation and editing.

-Online Photo Editor: Provides AI tools for photo editing, composition, and batch processing.

 Controversies

 Illegal data collection

 In July 2023, many users of CapCut accused it of illegally profiting off their personal data.
 A class-action lawsuit filed in the U.S. District Court for the Northern District of Illinois on July 28, 2023, alleged that CapCut illegally harvests and profits from user data including biometric information and geolocation without consent.
+In September 2025, a federal court excluded most of the lawsuit, which alleged that TikTok's parent company improperly scraped private data from CapCut's video editing software, as lacking grounds, with some of the class action continuing to move forward.